makklays/secure-credit-hub/README.md

 The system follows modern backend development practices, including service isolation, security, and observability.

-## About
+## ☕ About

 I created this project from scratch as a system composed of multiple microservices.

 The main goal of this project was to work in the roles of Software Architect and Team Lead, designing and implementing a complete microservice-based system from the ground up.
 As an architect, I was responsible for justifying the architectural decisions and explaining why this particular architecture was chosen for the implementation.
 As a team lead, I focused on defining how the architecture should be implemented in practice and how the system should be developed according to the architectural vision.
+As a Senior Java Software Engineer, I implemented this project based on the requirements and architectural guidelines provided by the Software Architect and the Team Lead, applying my expertise in effective Java practices and clean code principles.

 This project demonstrates both architectural thinking and hands-on implementation of a microservices system, including design decisions, technical trade-offs, and development practices.

+This project demonstrating me as:
+- Software Architect
+- Team Lead
+- Senior Java Software Engineer

 ## 🧩 Architecture Overview
 The application is composed of several microservices that communicate with each other over secure APIs.